usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 National Railroad Passenger Corporation’s total population for purposes of this part is determined by reference to the population estimate for the United States as calculated by the United States Census Bureau in the most recent decennial Census.

 For purposes of this part, the total population of a public entity is not defined by the population that is eligible for or that takes advantage of the specific services of the public entity.
-For example, an independent school district with a population of 60,000 adults and children, as calculated in the Small Area Income and Poverty Estimates, is not a small public entity regardless of the number of students enrolled or eligible for 88 Sections 35.130(b)(1)(ii) and (b)(7) and 35.160.
+For example, an independent school district with a population of 60,000 adults and children, as calculated in the Small Area Income and Poverty Estimates, is not a small public entity regardless of the number of students enrolled or eligible for services.

-services.
 Similarly, individual county schools are also not considered small public entities if they are instrumentalities of a county that has a population over 50,000.
 Though a specific county school may create and maintain web content or a mobile app, the Department expects that the specific school may benefit from the resources made